ARRENZHANG/java_el/readme.txt

 Data Types
 ----------------------------------
 supported data types :
-boolean, int/integer, long, float, string.
+bool/boolean, int/integer, long, float, string.

+to supply a string in expression, please use a pair of single quotation marks, like EL.eval("System.out.print('some string here\n');").

 Special variables
 ----------------------------------